Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

 where

 Due to the parameterization of the density operators $\rho_{S_1}(\bst_{1})$ and $\sigma_{S_2}(\bst_{2})$, the problem~\eqref{eq:genformop} transforms into the following optimization problem:

 where

-$p'$ is the optimal value of this modified problem, and we optimize over the space of quantum circuit parameters $\bst_{1}\in [0, 2\pi]^{r_{1}}$ and $\bst_{2}\in [0, 2\pi]^{r_{2}}$.
-Note that we assume $U_{R_1S_1}(\bst_{1})$ and $U_{R_2S_2}(\bst_{2})$ to be problem-independent variational quantum circuits, as defined in \eqref{eq:vqauni}.
-Instead, we can choose a problem-specific quantum circuits that approximate the original space well and give a better approximation to the original optimal value.
-For our purposes, we do not address the question of how to select a problem-specific quantum circuit and instead leave it for future work.
-Additionally, the objective function of \eqref{eq:genfinalform} is generally nonconvex in terms of the quantum circuit parameters $\bst_{1}$ and $\bst_{2}$.
-Hence, the max-min problem~\eqref{eq:genfinalform} is a nonconvex-nonconcave optimization problem.
-Due to the fact that obtaining a globally optimal point of a nonconvex-nonconcave function is typically NP-hard, we focus on finding first order $\epsilon$-stationary points of \eqref{eq:genfinalform}.
+and we optimize over the space of quantum circuit parameters $\bst_{1}\in [0, 2\pi]^{r_{1}}$ and $\bst_{2}\in [0, 2\pi]^{r_{2}}$.
+As mentioned before, we assume that the objective function $ \mathcal{G}(\bst_{1}, \lambda, \bst_{2}, \mu)$ is faithful, which means that the global optimal value of the optimization problem~\eqref{eq:genfinalform-later} is equal to $p^*$.
+Additionally, the objective function of~\eqref{eq:genfinalform-later} is generally non-convex as a function of the quantum circuit parameters $\bst_{1}$ and $\bst_{2}$.
+Hence, the max-min problem~\eqref{eq:genfinalform-later} is a non-convex--non-concave optimization problem.
+Due to the fact that obtaining a globally optimal point of a non-convex--non-concave function is generally NP-hard~\cite[Section 2.1]{Danilova2022}, we focus on finding first order $\epsilon$-stationary points of~\eqref{eq:genfinalform-later}.
+As a global optimal point is also a stationary point, if we use techniques to initialize quantum circuit parameters according to the problem at hand such that these parameters lie in the vicinity of a global optimal point, then our algorithm will converge to that point.

-\begin{definition}[First order $\epsilon$-stationary point of \eqref{eq:genfinalform}] A point $(\bst_{1}, \lambda, \bst_{2}, \mu)$ is a first order $\epsilon$-stationary point of \eqref{eq:genfinalform} if and only if $ \lV \nabla \mathcal{G}(\bst_{1}, \lambda, \bst_{2}, \mu)\rV \leq \epsilon$. \end{definition}
+\begin{definition}[First order $\epsilon$-stationary point of~\eqref{eq:genfinalform-later}] A point $(\bst_{1}, \lambda, \bst_{2}, \mu)$ is a first order $\epsilon$-stationary point of~\eqref{eq:genfinalform-later} if and only if $ \lV \nabla \mathcal{G}(\bst_{1}, \lambda, \bst_{2}, \mu)\rV \leq \epsilon$. \end{definition}